 STANFORD, Calif.
 (AP) Longtime Stanford associate head coach Amy Tucker is retiring from coaching but will remain with the program in an administrative role.

-Known for her impressive work on the recruiting trail and talents evaluating players, Tucker and co-interim head coach Marianne Stanley guided the Cardinal during VanDerveer's season away leading the 1986 gold medal-winning U.S. team in the lead up to the Atlanta Olympics.
+Known for her impressive work on the recruiting trail and talents evaluating players, Tucker and co-interim head coach Marianne Stanley guided the Cardinal during VanDerveer's season away leading the 1996 gold medal-winning U.S. team in the lead up to the Atlanta Olympics.
 Stanford went 29-3 and reached its fifth Final Four during the 1990s.

 Kate Paye, VanDerveer's second associate head coach after being promoted to that position before last season, is staying put after being considered for other openings at Washington and USC.
 She is believed to be someone who could be considered as VanDerveer's successor one day.

 ''I love Stanford and am excited to be here for the foreseeable future,'' Paye wrote in a recent email.

 Tucker might do some travel in her new job, a decision she made and a new challenge.

 ''Our staff is great,'' she said.